fanx-dev/fanx/doc/DiffFantom.md

 ```

 ### Struct Type ###
-A struct type is a value type
+A struct type is a pass by value type
 ```
   const struct class Point {
     const Int x